ninchat/ninchat-api/api.md

 	- "agent" is an alias for "moderator".
 	- "customer" enables it for the member who requested the audience (dialogue only).

+- `video` : string (writable by queue members)

+	Enables video conferencing:

+	- "agent" enables legacy video mode so that it can be initiated only by the agent.
+	- "agent_first" enables legacy video mode so that it can be initiated by the agent, or by the customer if the agent has initiated it previously.
+	- "customer" enables legacy video mode so that it can be initiated only by the customer.
+	- "group" enables group video mode.
+	- "member" enables legacy video mode so that it can be initiated by either member.

 ### File attributes